June 10-11, 2023

 Families and festival-goers will enjoy a world-famous farmer's market, sponsored by Ocean Mist Farms, the largest grower of artichokes in the U.S. Returning this year are an expanded ag education exhibit, and live entertainment on two stages.
 Other popular features returning this year are arts and crafts vendors, the artichoke harvest and artichoke-eating contests, an artichoke-themed quilt competition, and back by popular demand, wine tasting.

-New this year is a family fun run, for participants age 4 to adult, who can dress up as their favorite veggie while they run for their heart’s delight — and for goodies and prizes.
+Introduced in 2022 was a family fun run, for participants age 4 to adult, who can dress up as their favorite veggie while they run for their heart's delight and for goodies and prizes.

 The Artichoke Festival has plenty of fun for the whole family, including: